slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On education

 <!--
-> *"The school prepares us for a world that does not exist."  -- Albert Camus*
-> *"You can only be as good as you dare to be bad."  -- John Barrymore*
-> *"When you take the free will out of education, that turns it into schooling."  -- John Taylor Gatto*
-> *"If you think education is expensive, try ignorance."  -- Andy McIntyre*
-> *"Learning starts with failure; the first failure is the beginning of education."  -- John Hersey*
-> *"Some people will never learn anything, for this reason, because they understand everything too soon."  -- Alexander Pope*
-> *"Spoon feeding in the long run teaches us nothing but the shape of the spoon."  -- E.M.
-Forster*
-> *"Tell me and I forget.
-Teach me and I remember.
-Involve me and I learn."  -- Benjamin Franklin*
-> *"When a subject becomes totally obsolete we make it a required course."  -- Peter Drucker*

 - the problem is not, and never have been, "as good as a professional".
 It has always been "it's good enoughto replace a professional so it'll be cheaper." the key thing about AI is that AI+human is waht we'll do.
 - deliberate practice
 - He said sniper school is completely mental.
 Instead of focusing on the negative (don’t flinch), he focused on the positive (keep your eyes on the target.)